hslu-ige-laes/lora-devices-ttn/docs/field_tester.md

 # LoRaWAN Field Testing Guideline
 {: .no_toc }
-This guide helps you **test LoRaWAN coverage** and **decide when to install a gateway**.
-Perfect for beginners testing in and around buildings, with any LoRaWAN tester and either The Things Network (TTN) or your own LTE LoRaWAN gateway.
+This guide helps you test LoRaWAN coverage and decide when to install a gateway.

 ---
 ## Table of contents